delvtech/hyperdrive/amm-math.md

 For the remainder of the accounting, we'll consider the accounting to be indexed by the trader and the block timestamp at the time of opening the short.

-The accounts receivable will be decreased by $\Delta x$.
+The accounts receivable will be decreased by $\Delta z$.

 The accounts payable will be decreased by $\Delta y$.
 In the event that the accounts payable balance reaches zero, the margin held for this positions plus the accounts receivable should be sent to the trader.